 In 2017 Katharine was longlisted in The National John Hinde Awards for Excellence in Science Fiction in ‘Best Unproduced Feature’, for her screenplay Knock.

-In 2018 she placed as a runner within the South Australian Film Corporation and Universal Pictures Home Entertainment Group’s ‘Matched Market’ initiative.
+In 2018 she placed as a runner up within the South Australian Film Corporation and Universal Pictures Home Entertainment Group’s ‘Matched Market’ initiative.

 She has travelled to both London and Los Angeles for professional development and pitching opportunities as an emerging screenwriter.
 Katharine has been a finalist in international ScreenCraft and Stage 32 competitions, including ScreenCraft Comedy Feature, and top 20 in the 2019 Gidden Media/Stage 32 Romantic Comedy incubator.